All Episodes

 These are minor details.

-Don't tell them I said that, please.
+Don't tell him I said that, please.

 As the cameras rock and roll back there.

-But uh we should have interest rates go down, it would be positive, but it's uh not gonna matter that much because uh ultimately what we're creating has much more to do with other things than it does just pure interest rates, but it it would be nice for people wanting to buy homes and things.
+But it's not going to matter that much because ultimately what we're creating has much more to do with other things than it does just pure interest rates.

-Uh the prescription drug prices just saw the largest monthly decline ever recorded.
+The prescription drug prices just saw the largest monthly decline ever recorded.

-So, David, I'm having a little bit of an impact, at least on you as I just browbeat.
+So David, I'm having a little bit of an impact, at least on you, as I just browbeat.

-I browbeat this guy, he's got the nice, he looks like he's 25 years old.
+He's got the nice, he looks like he's 25 years old.

-But I just see this number just came out, it's the largest monthly decline ever recorded.
+But I just see this number just came out.

-Yeah, but it's probably about two percent.
+Yep, it's probably about 2%.

-You know, they did that to make me feel a little bit better.
+They did that to make me feel a little bit better.

 But I appreciate it.